redteaminfra/redteam-infra/puppet/modules/backflips/files/backflips/README.md

 # WTF

 These are backflip scripts used to create ssh backflips.
-This allows for a connection outbound from a unix system to an attack machine that provides a reverse tunnel back into that machine's ssh server.
+This allows for a connection outbound from a compromised unix system to an attack machine that provides a reverse tunnel back into the attack machine's ssh server.
 It deploys keys to make this all possible.

 # Things to Take Note of
 * Port numbers for both reverse port forwards and socks proxies will